credo-ai/credoai_lens/docs/metrics.rst

 ``f1_score``

 Also known as balanced F-score or F-measure, the F1 score can be interpreted as a harmonic mean of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.
 The relative contribution of precision and recall to the F1 score are equal.
-The formula for the F1 score is:

 .. math::

-   \text{False Positive Rate} = \frac{2 * Precision * Recall}{Precision + Recall}
+   \text{False Positive Rate} = \frac{2 \times Precision \times Recall}{Precision + Recall}

 (`source <https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html>`__)